pratyushaj/exhaustivity/README.md

 * Michelle is a young professional.
 She is meeting a good friend this evening, who is a strong advocate for visiting San Francisco often.
 When they meet, they greet each other, and the friend asks about her travels.

-18. "I brought my grandmother some tulips as a housewarming gift."
+18. "I brought my grandmother tulips as a housewarming gift."
 * Michelle is a young professional.
 She is meeting a good friend this evening, whom she hasn't seen in a while.
 When they meet, they greet each other, and the friend asks what she brought when she visited her grandmother.

 * Michelle is a young professional.
 She is meeting a good friend this evening, who believes that tulips make the best housewarming gift.
 When they meet, they greet each other, and the friend asks about her visits with her family.